pimutils/khal/doc/sphinx/source/usage.rst

 ::

-    khal agenda [-a CALENDAR ... | -d CALENDAR ...]
-[DATE ...]
+    khal agenda [-a CALENDAR ... | -d CALENDAR ...] [--days N] [DATE ...]

 If no dates are supplied as arguments, today and tomorrow are used.
 Dates must be given in the format specified in khal's config file as *dateformat* or *longdateformat*.
-If dateformat is used, the current year is implied.
+If *dateformat* is used, the current year is implied.

+.. option:: --days N

+        Specify how many days' (following each DATE) events should be shown.

 calendar